Things To Do in Kenya – Top 10 Tourist Attractions

 flickr.com/photos/luigi_and_linda/11869072753

-Island-bound Lamu is many travelers’ favorite town in East Africa.
+The island town of Lamu is a favorite among many travelers in East Africa.
 Established in medieval times, it blossomed in the 17th to 18th centuries as a trading port and center of Swahili art and scholarship.
-Today it’s something of a backwater, and too remote to attract much mainstream tourism, but the timeworn alleys of the old town retain a compelling Swahili cultural and architectural identity.
+Today, it’s something of a backwater and too remote to attract much mainstream tourism.
+However, the timeworn alleys of the old town retain a compelling Swahili cultural and architectural identity.

 Want To Visit Kenya?